nayfin/tft-library/projects/tft-library/README.md

         flexLayoutConfig: {fxFlex: 40},
         validators: [Validators.required],
       },
-      {
+      // an input with conditional display logic
+      // the showField parameter takes a function that that returns an observable that resolve to a boolean
+      // you get the observable from form.get('someControlName').valueChanges
+      // as demonstrated in this.firstnameIsNotBlank defined below {
-        controlType: 'input',
+        controlType: ControlType.INPUT,
         label: 'Last name',
         controlName: 'lastName',
         placeholder: 'Enter your last name',
         flexLayoutConfig: {fxFlex: 40},
-        // note that because function doesn't require a displayConfig, control config doesn't have a displayConfig prop
         showField: this.firstNameIsNotBlank
+      },
+      {
+        controlType: ControlType.GROUP,
+        controlName: 'nestedGroup',
+        fields: [
+          {
+            controlType: 'input',
+            label: 'Nested input',
+            controlName: 'nestedInput',
+            placeholder: 'Favorite band',
+            flexLayoutConfig: {fxFlex: 40},
           }
         ],
+      },
       {
-      controlType: 'select',
+        controlType: ControlType.SELECT,
-      label: 'Smoking History',
+        label: 'Select with options passed in as an array',
-      controlName: 'isSmoker',
+        controlName: 'isSmokerArray',
+        flexLayoutConfig: {fxFlex: 40},
+        placeholder: 'Have you smoked in the last six months',
         options: [
+          {label: 'YES', value: 'yes'},
+          {label: 'NO',  value: 'no'}
+        ]
+      },
+      {
+        controlType: ControlType.SELECT,
+        label: 'Select with options passed in as observable',
+        controlName: 'isSmokerObservable',
+        flexLayoutConfig: {fxFlex: 40},
+        placeholder: 'Have you smoked in the last six months', options$: of([
           {label: 'Yes', value: 'yes'},
-        {label: 'No', value: 'no'},
+          {label: 'No', value: 'no'}
-      ],
+        ])
+      },
+      {
+        controlType: ControlType.SELECT,
+        label: 'Select with options passed in by a function that returns a promise that resolves to an array',
+        controlName: 'isSmokerPromis',
+        flexLayoutConfig: {fxFlex: 40},
-      placeholder: 'Have you smoked in the last six months', },
+        placeholder: 'Have you smoked in the last six months',
+        optionsCallback: () => {
+          return new Promise( (resolve, reject) => {
+            setTimeout( () => {
+              resolve([
+                {label: 'Yes', value: 'yes'},
+                {label: 'No', value: 'no'}
+              ]);

+            }, 5000);
+          });
+        }
+      },
-    // this control only shows when 'gender' control has value of 'female'
+      // this control only shows when 'isSmoker' control has value of 'yes'
-    // it uses a helper function, watchControlForValues from the ConditionalFieldsService to {
+      // it uses a helper function, watchControlForValues from the ConditionalFieldsService to simplify process of checking form fields for values
+      {
-      controlType: 'input',
+        controlType: ControlType.INPUT,
         inputType: 'number',
         label: 'Smoking Regularity',
         controlName: 'smokingRegularity',
         placeholder: 'Packs per week',
+        flexLayoutConfig: {fxFlex: 40},
         // showField again but this time using a helper function from the conditionalFields service
         // this expects a form: FormGroup and config that descibes what control to watch
         showField: this.conditionalFields.watchControlForValues,
         // and the corresponding configuration
         // when this function get called on the generated component,
-      // this configuration tells the service to watch 'gender' control for a value of 'female'
+        // this configuration tells the service to watch 'isSmoker' control for a value of 'yes'.
+        // More values can be watched for, just add them to the array
         displayConfig: {
-        controlName: 'isSmoker',
+          controlName: 'isSmokerArray',
           values: ['yes']
         }
       },
       {
         label: 'Submit',
         controlName: 'submit',
-      controlType: 'button',
+        controlType: ControlType.BUTTON,
       },
-  ];
+    ]
+  };

   constructor(
     private conditionalFields: ConditionalFieldsService,